subatomicglue/maggen/README.md

 * 3D Printed [Axial Flux Generator](https://www.thingiverse.com/thing:1416740) and her amazing [Halbach Array](https://www.thingiverse.com/thing:1693579)
 * Wind Turbine from [Caleb Engineering - Serpentine Windings](https://www.calebengineering.com/new-wind-generator.html)

-## Design notes & anecdotes

-- Magnet Size:  "...round magnets cancel most of the energy generated when sweeping across the shoulders of the coil.
-If rectangular magnets are used with a width less than the minimum hole width of the coil, the power generation can be optimized."  found in comments section here: https://www.youtube.com/watch?v=flHOGE7EcCU

-- Iron Disc for Rotor: “the idea is to complete the magnetic circuit from pole to pole on the rotor, so low carbon steel is the best.
-With 1/2" thick neo magnets you'll want to use minimum 1/4" steel.
-With 3/4" neos use 3/8" steel to prevent saturation of the rotor.
-With all the magnets installed on the rotor a paperclip should not hang on the back side of the rotor.
-If it does the rotor is saturated and you got too much flux leakage thru the rotor.

-It is normal to get a paperclip to stick on the backside perimeter of an uncaged rotor due to flux leakage around the perimeter.
-However, when the generator is assembled, this perimeter leakage should be close to zero and the paperclip should not stick there.” from https://forum.solar-electric.com/discussion/18276/material-for-rotor-axial-flux

-- Relationship between flux and wire:
-   1. Basically you want to pass straight wires through a changing flux field.
-We can do that with coils.
-But round coils aren't ideal.
-Trapezoidal will maximize the amount of straight wire.
-   2. You want to make the flux as perpendicular as possible to the copper windings.
-Following design choices follow:
-   3. maximize radial 'spokes' for wire.  minimize copper length on the inside/outside diameter
-   4. magnet on both sides of the coil ensures flux doesnt curve.
-   5. what to do with curved flux 'behind' the end magnets? use iron core behind the end magnets to route the curved flux, redirecting to the back of 2 adjacent magnets.  keeps this 'end' curved flux from interfering with the field across the coil.

-- serpentine configuration of wire can simplify wiring (less soldering, less errors)